ipavanteja/ssh-keys-setup/README.md

 ### Generate SSH Keys

 - Open the Terminal and run the following command, replacing "your_email@example.com" with your GitHub email address.
-- If your system supports Ed25519, use the first command; otherwise, use the second command for legacy systems:
+- If your system supports Ed25519, use the first command; otherwise, use the second command for legacy systems (older computer systems or environments that may not support newer cryptographic algorithms like Ed25519):

   **For Ed25519 algorithm:**
   ```nginx